All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 A variety of conditions and diseases can cause inflammation of the pericardium (pericarditis) and/or excessive accumulation of pericardial fluid (pericardial effusion).
-Pericardial fluid analysis is a group of tests that evaluate this liquid to help make a diagnosis as to the cause of the increased fluid.
+Pericardial fluid analysis is a group of tests that evaluate this liquid to help diagnose the cause of the increased fluid.

 The two main reasons for fluid accumulation in the pericardial space are: